PROPRINCE1/Fight-Arena/README.md

 Role: Animator and sound
 Created animations and visual transitions for the game.

-Abdul Rafay
-Role: Character Artist

 Current Limitations and Future Improvements Limitations
 No single-player mode with AI opponents.
 Attack animations are basic.
-Gameplay lacks advanced mechanics such as combos or special moves.
+Gameplay lacks advanced mechanics such as combos.
 Future Plans
 Introduce AI-controlled opponents for single-player mode.
 Add detailed animations and attack sequences.